standardebooks/manual/9-metadata.rst

 #.	:html:`<meta property="dcterms:modified">` is a timestamp representing the last time this ebook file was modified.
 This changes often.

-#.	:html:`<meta property="se:revision-number">` is a special SE extension representing the revision number of this ebook file.
-During production, this number will be 0.
-When the ebook is first released to the public, the number will increment to 1.
-Each time :html:`<meta property="dcterms:modified">` changes, the revision number is incremented.

 Book titles
 ***********